bright/new-www/content/blog/how-to-alter-large-mysql-tables-on-production.md

 ---
 ## Introduction

-In this tutorial, we are going to learn, how to update structure of the large tables on production environment, without causing delays, locks, and downtime
+In this tutorial, we are going to learn, how to update the structure of the large tables on the production environment, without causing delays, locks, and downtime

 ## Large table